streetwriters/notesnook/apps/mobile/README.md

 If you face problems, follow the detailed guide in [Detox documentation](https://wix.github.io/Detox/docs/introduction/android-dev-env).
 Keep the emulator name set to `Pixel_5_API_31`.

-Once you have created an emulator device, build the android apks
+Once you have created an emulator device, build the Android apks:

 ```
 npm run build:android
 ```

-Finally run the tests
+Finally, run the tests:

 ```
 npm run test:android